sfg-taxonpages/hoppers/pages/help.md

 * <a href="../documents/Adding_images_to_the_World_Auchenorrhyncha_Database.pdf">Adding taxon images to the image matrix</a>
 * <a href="../documents/Working_with_bibliography_in_the_World_Auchenorrhyncha_Database.pdf">Working with bibliography in the World Auchenorrhyncha Database</a>
 * <a href="../documents/Adding_type_specimen_to_a_species_in_the_World_Auchenorrhyncha_Database.pdf">Adding type specimen to a species in the World Auchenorrhyncha Database</a>
+* <a href="https://docs.taxonworks.org/guide/Manual/matrices.html">Working with matrices and interactive keys</a>

 * <a href="https://docs.taxonworks.org/guide/">TaxonWorks documentation</a>